 - Marriage Notice Books

 Therefore new legislation was introduced, and on 1st July 1837, the recording of births, marriages and deaths began.
 The country was divided into Registration Districts, each under the control of a Superintendent Registrar.
 Each Registration District was divided into a number of smaller sub-districts.

-When civil registration was introduced, it was the responsibility of these Registrars to see that births and deaths were registered in their own sub-districts.
-Each Registrar gathered these records from the sub-districts and sent copies to the Registrar General in London, four times a year.
+When civil registration was first introduced, it was the responsibility of these Registrars to see that births and deaths were registered in their own sub-districts.
+Each Superintendent Registrar gathered these records from the sub-districts and sent copies to the Registrar General in London, four times a year.
 This situation lasted until further legislation was introduced in 1874.

-Note that parents were not bound to give birth information unless requested by the Superintendent Registrar.
+Births: note that parents were not bound to give birth information unless requested by the Superintendent Registrar.
 The percentage of live births which were registered was small at first, especially in crowded urban slums and in isolated rural districts, but increased over the decades.
-Some parents were not truthful about the date of birth, as they had to pay if the registration was more than 6 weeks after the birth.
-Some parents thought baptism was a legal alternative, and all that was necessary, so they neglected to register their babies at birth.
+Some parents were not truthful about the date of birth, as they were supposed to pay a fee, if the registration was more than 6 weeks after the birth.
+Other parents continued to believe that baptism was a legal alternative, and all that was necessary, so they neglected to register their babies at birth.
 Since these babies were not registered at birth, you cannot obtain a birth certificate for them.

-From 1837, marriages could take place in a local register office, instead of a church.
+Marriages: from July 1837, marriages could finally take place in a local register office, instead of a church.

 This did not change till 1898.

-The Births and Deaths Registration Act made registration compulsory, and the onus for registration of a birth was passed to the PARENTS, or the occupier of the house where a birth took place.
+From 1874, the newly introduced Births and Deaths Registration Act made registration compulsory, and the onus for registration of a birth was passed to the PARENTS, or the occupier of the house where a birth took place.
 Fines could beimposed on parents for late registration.

-The Marriage Act raised the age of marriage with consent of parents to 16 years.
+From 1929, the Marriage Act raised the age of marriage, with consent of parents, to 16 years.

-Plymouth City Council and Torbay Council are unitary authorities and no longer part of Devon County Council.
-Each has responsibility for the Registration Service and for the historic registers of birth, death and marriage in its own area.
+Plymouth City Council and Torbay Council are unitary authorities, and since 1998, have not been part of Devon County Council.
+Each has responsibility for its own Registration Service and for the historic registers of birth, death and marriage in its own area.

 Historic and current registers of birth, marriage and death for Torbay are still held at Torbay Register Office.